Sathvik-kota/Freezing-of-Gait-Detection/README.md

 just above the knee, and on the hip.

 2.Mendley Dataset-
+Sensors used:-
-Sensors used – Accelerometers: (X,Y,Z axes on L,R shank, arm , waist)
+Accelerometers: (X,Y,Z axes on L,R shank, arm , waist)
 Gyroscopes: (X,Y,Z axes on L,R shank, arm , waist)
 Electromyography (EMG): Placed on muscles involved in gait
 Electroencephalography (EEG): Electrodes placed on the scalp.